LiliaRibac/We_love_movies/README.md

 This app was created during my time in the Cheggs/Thankful program.
-It helps you find out what movies are currently showing in a bunch of different theaters.
+It helps you find out what movies are currently showing in different theaters.

 Here's what you can do with it: